vesdev/nixconf/README.md

 if you're just looking around
-each nixos device is prefixed with #
+each host is prefixed with #

-stuff thats shared between devices is in mod/
+stuff thats shared between hosts is in mod/

 mod/nixos/ is just nixos modules mod/hm/ is home-manager modules